quolab/splunk-add-on/.splunkbase/details.md

 ### Search for firewall events related to QuoLab cases with a subsearch

 This technique uses Splunk's [subsearch](https://docs.splunk.com/Documentation/Splunk/8.1.3/Search/Aboutsubsearches) feature to insert specific fields returned by `quolabquery` command into a dynamic search.
-In this example, Splunk looks in the `firewall` index for those ip addresses in the `src_ip` field.
+In this example, Splunk looks in the `firewall` index for ip addresses in the `src_ip` field.

 ```
 index=firewall [